alghofar/LaraFolio/README.md

         [...]

-        /* Uncomment for use in development */
+        // Uncomment those lines below for use in development
-        // 'Way\Generators\GeneratorsServiceProvider', // Laravel Generators
+        //'Way\Generators\GeneratorsServiceProvider', // Laravel Generators
+        //'Barryvdh\LaravelIdeHelper\IdeHelperServiceProvider', // IDE Helper
+        //'Barryvdh\Debugbar\ServiceProvider', // Debug Bar

     ),
 ```
-Uncomment the Laravel Generators.
+Uncomment the lines above in order to activate the development tools.
 Then you'll want to run a composer update with the dev flag.

 ```
 php composer.phar update